Skip to Content

 Have you done the Finding Nemo Submarine Voyage attraction at Disneyland?
 This is like the real-life version of that ride!

-Your family will head inside a submarine for a couple of hours.
-During this time, divers will carefully hold up sea life to each window.
+Your family will spend a couple of hours inside a submarine.
+During this time, divers will carefully hold sea life to each window.

 It’s kind of like snorkeling without getting wet!

-We did this when my oldest was 2 years old and he was a little scared of the divers.
+We did this when my oldest was two years old, and he was a little scared of the divers.

 SURF LESSONS ON MAUI

-If you’re looking for a Maui surf lesson for kids (especially ages 8 and younger,) this private surf lesson looks perfect!
+If you’re looking for a Maui surf lesson for kids (especially ages eight and younger), this private surf lesson looks perfect!
 The instructors really set kids up for success by doing a lot of the work for them.

 There are surfing lessons for kids of all ages and abilities.
 Photo credit: Hawaii Tourism Authority (HTA) / Brooke Dombroski / @brooklynhawaii